mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # What about client-side prediction?

-Another concept most people are familiar with is client-side prediction.
+Another networking concept most people are familiar with is client-side prediction.
 This technique is used by first person shooters like Counterstrike, Call of Duty, Titanfall and Overwatch.

 It works by treating the local player as separate from the rest of the world.
 The local player is predicted forward with local inputs, including movement, shooting, reloading and item usage, so the player feels no latency on their actions, while the rest of the world is synchronized back from the server to the client and rendered as an interpolation between keyframes.